-It is not uncommon for online business owners to use third party software to manage things like email.
+It is not uncommon for online business owners to use third-party software to manage things like email.
 Often they would prefer to hire someone that already knows how to use the software they have.
-Vision Helpdesk and Kayako are two popular support softwares I found while researching this post.
+Vision Helpdesk and Kayako are two popular support software option I found while researching this post.
 You should download a free trial, or take the free tour to familiarize your self with them.

 How to Get Started

 If you are going to make money answering emails, you have to find someone who is willing to pay you to do so.
 You can’t get paid to answer your own emails…trust me, I’ve looked into it.
 It's pretty much a scam aimed at getting people's email address so they can spam you with other “make money online” offers.

 The quickest and easiest way to do this is to visit freelance sites like the ones I mentioned before: UpWork and People per Hour.
 Longer Days is another one worth looking into.